Scheme Interpreter

 python3 ok -q 03

-Some of these tests call a primitive (built-in) procedure called print-then-return.
+Some of the unlocking tests call a primitive (built-in) procedure called print-then-return.
 This procedure doesn't exist in Scheme, but was added to this project just to test this question. print-then-return takes two arguments.
 It prints out its first argument and returns the second.
 If you're interested, you can find this function at the bottom of scheme_builtins.py

 Your interpreter should now be able to evaluate built-in procedure calls, giving you the functionality of the Calculator language and more.
 Run python3 scheme.py, and you can now add and multiply!